 "Necessity is the Mother of all Inventions"...
 Plato

 I shoot a lot of 7.62 X 51...

 To save money, I purchase imported surplus, which seems to be not only dependable, but also reasonably priced.

 As I'm sure you're aware, although this ammo usually looks pretty good, because it's older, the bags or boxes in which it's packed come apart with age.

 To address these issues, I figured the best way to solve it was to make a compact, 20 Round 7.62 X 51 cardboard ammo box where one box fills one mag.
-Having experience with making other types of boxes, I jumped into the project with great enthusiasm... the rest is history.
+Having experience in making other types of boxes, I jumped into the project with great enthusiasm... the rest is history.

 FAST LOADING TRAYS

 Thank goodness for the $5.00 movie bin at Walmart.
 As it seems, the best time for me to re-box ammo is while watching a movie.
 Although filling boxes with ammo is a benign thing for me, my monthly movie budget began to top out.